major-segfault/khalilstemmler-website-2019/src/pages/wiki/conways-law.md

 One of the first few things we learn in software development is decomposition, breaking things to smaller modules.
 So we decompose the entire domain (Wal-Mart as a company) into subdomains.

-But how do we identify what are subdomains should be?
+But how do we identify the subdomains?

 **Conway's law**.